 Described as “a real personality with a dark edge to her mezzo as well as clear top notes" (WhatsOnStage, UK) as well as “exhilarating” by Opera Canada, Canadian mezzo Catharin Carew holds Masters of Music in Vocal Performance both from the Guildhall School of Music and Drama, London England and McGill University, Montreal.
-Whilst pursuing her Bachelor of Music in Vocal Performance at the University of Toronto, Catharin studied vocal pedagogy with Lorna MacDonald and is, alongside being a classical soloist, a workshop technician specialising in vocal projection with choral groups.
+Whilst pursuing her Bachelor of Music in Vocal Performance at the University of Toronto, Catharin studied vocal pedagogy with Lorna MacDonald and continues to study and mentor with Frederique Vezina.
+Alongside her classical soloist career Catharin is a workshop clinician specializing in vocal projection with choral groups.

 Previous season highlights have included premiering the role of Maeve in Ana Sokolovic’s The Midnight Court at the Royal Opera House, Covent Garden with Queen of Puddings Music Theatre, Mrs. Grose in the Aldeburgh production of The Turn of the Screw, Miss Donnithorne in Maxwell-Davies’ one woman opera, Miss Donnithorne’s Maggot with the Pazzia Collective, Judith in Bluebeard's Castle with Opera Five, the Mezzo in Georges Aperghis' Sextour: L'origine des espèces in Montreal's MusiMars, numerous reprisals of Madame French Fry in Tapestry New Opera works children’s opera Get Stuffed!, as well as a staged version of José Evangelista’s Exercices de style at the Four Seasons Centre for the Performing Arts.